-The raised garden beds are typically 4’x10’ and are filled with a mixture of soil and compost.
-Some beds are 8 inches off the ground but most are approximately 16 inches high.
+The raised garden plots are typically 4’x10’ and are filled with a mixture of soil and compost.
+Some plots are 8 inches off the ground but most are approximately 16 inches high.

 Each garden is equipped with water taps and hoses.
 The City also provides compost at the site for use as an organic soil amendment.
 Gardeners are expected to bring their own watering cans and garden tools.